Neural Network Approach to the Simulation of Entangled States with One Bit of Communication: Coefficients for semianalytical models

 \section{Coefficients for semianalytical models}

-The parameters listed in the tables below are obtained using an evolutionary algorithm.
+The parameters listed in \final{Table \ref{tab:party_coefficients_1}} are obtained using an evolutionary algorithm.
 The algorithm works by first randomly generating a population of numbers as candidates for the parameters.
-Then, the fitness of the candidates are evaluated by comparing them to the target, here being the neural network's outputs.
+Then, the fitnesses of the candidates are evaluated by comparing them to the target, here being the neural network's outputs.
 Finally, only the top candidates are kept, and the population is replenished by crossover and mutations amongst the remaining candidates.

-To get an estimate of the errors in these parameter values, one can look to the values for $\theta = \frac{\pi}{4}$ and compare with the maximally entangled state protocol.
+To get an estimate of the errors in these parameter values, one can look at the values for $\alpha = \frac{\pi}{4}$ and compare them with the maximally entangled state protocol.
 There, the values for $w,x,y$ are all supposed to be 0 for the exact analytical protocol.
-Moreover, for the parties the ratio of $\frac{v}{u}$ should also be 0.
+Moreover, for the parties, \revtrois{$|u|=1$ and $v=0$ should hold}.
 Finally, $u$ and $v$ for the communication protocol should also be 0.
-From these, it can be inferred that the values of $u$ and $v$ in our semianalytical protocol are quite distant from the optimal value of the parameter.
-This is one of the reasons of the two orders of magnitude of error are obtained when translating the behaviour of the neural network into a semianalytical protocol.
+From there, it can be inferred that the values of $u$ and $v$ in our semianalytical protocol are quite distant from the optimal value of the parameter.
+This is one of the reasons for the two orders of magnitude of error obtained when translating the behaviour of the neural network into a semianalytical protocol.